85rhrl/PP1/README.md

 The code used for the Google Map preview was taken from Google Maps.

+The code for the message after submitting the Book a table form is based from a question posted on [Stackoverflow](https://stackoverflow.com/questions/24703584/onsubmit-alert-and-return-false-using-inline-js/24703650#24703650).

 ### Content
 The Taco emoji for the favicon was downloaded from [favicon.io](https://favicon.io/emoji-favicons/taco/) which in turn comes from the open source project Twemoji.
 The graphics are copyright 2020 Twitter, Inc and other contributors.
 The graphics are licensed under CC-BY 4.0.